sedatbilece/TurkishNumberToIntegerConverter/README.md

 # Turkis Number To Integer Converter API
 This API replaces numbers written in various conditions and formats with their numerical equivalents.

+### Project Info's
+The project uses .NET Core 7.0, and the relevant methods are located under Services/AppConverterService.
+ It accepts a POST request to /api/values with the JSON payload {"UserText":"Message"}.
+As output, it returns {"Output":"Message"}

 ### The provided requirements

 1. It should consider case sensitivity.